-Much research suggests that happiness gives people a psychological boost.
+Health wealth and happiness are three key pillars of a good life.
+Indeed, much research suggests that happiness gives people a psychological boost.
 Examples include reduced stress and better performance a work.

 But does happiness also have benefits for our physical health?

-Happiness and health: concrete examples
+Health wealth and happiness: concrete examples

 In some respects, yes it does.
 Happier people live longer, for example.
 And the “positivity” levels of memoirs written by nuns at age 22 accurately predicted how long they would live.
 In other words, the more positive emotional content in the nun’s memoir, the longer her life expectancy.